Maryland Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in Maryland

 There are various steps you must successfully complete before becoming a licensed psychologist in Maryland.
+You will first need to earn a bachelor’s degree, which can be in psychology or another subject.
+Many prospective psychologists then choose to earn a master’s in psychology before ultimately earning a doctoral degree in psychology, which is a requirement for licensure.
+There are numerous psychology schools in Maryland offering programs for each step in this process.
 While becoming a licensed psychologist may seem like a long journey, its final goal is attainable.
 Here are the three high-level steps to becoming a psychologist in Maryland:

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.